Nexus Academy | Personalized Drug & Alcohol Rehab

 Anxiety Medication for Teens

 Along with therapy, medication is also a route you can look into for teen anxiety treatment.
-However, it is important to understand that medication alone is likely not the answer.
-Anxiety medication works best when coupled with other treatment resources, most importantly counseling and therapy.
+However, it is essential to recognize that medication alone is unlikely to be the sole solution.
+Anxiety medication works best when coupled with other treatment resources, most importantly, counseling and therapy.
 That said, some of the most common types of anti-anxiety medications include:

 • Selective serotonin reuptake inhibitors (SSRIs)